netbiolab/cMAGfilter/README.md

 cd cMAGfilter
 python3 setup.py install --user
 ```
+The installation only takes a few minutes.

 ### Testrun with example input data
 ``` bash
 python3 cMAGfilter.py examples/input/circular_contigs/Akkermansia_muciniphila.fna examples/input/conspecific_MAGs/Akkermansia_muciniphila examples/output/Akkermansia_muciniphila
 ```

+The testrun was performed under the following system, using only single core.
+- OS: Ubuntu 20.04 LTS (Windows Subsystem for Linux 2.0)
+- CPU: 12th Gen intel(R) Core(TM) i7-12700H 2.3Ghz
+- RAM: 8GB

+System usage
+- Running time: 6 min 20 sec
+- Peak RAM usage: 135MB

+Using multiple cores will reduce the running time.
+The number of conspecific genomes affects the runtime and peak memory usage, roughly in proportion with the square of # conspecific genomes.

 ### Output data and the format
 You can find the example output files from 'examples/output/Mesosutterella_multiformis'.